Frauxo/AnimationTransfer-Script/README.md

 Transfer animation from one rig to another.
-Written with PyMEL and GUI from QT.
+Written with PyMEL and GUI with QT.